girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Lasso and Ridge/README.md

 - L<sub>lasso</sub> (β) = Σ(y<sub>i</sub> - β x'<sub>i</sub>)<sup>2</sup> + λ (Σ |β<sub>k</sub>|)
   - here λ - Regularisation Penalty
     - as λ -> ∞ then, β = 0

+# ⬇️Workflow (Notebook)

+- Importing Libraries
+- Importing Dataset
+- Data Visualisation
+- Data Preprocessing
+  - Scaling (raw_data)
+- Model Building
+  - Lasso
+    - Lasso - Predict
+  - Ridge
+    - Ridge - Predict
+  - With and Without Regularisation
+- Summary (Conclusion)

+# 🧑‍💻Impementation
+*In this dataset we 2 columns namely age(years) and height (inches) of 100 rows.
+Here we have to predict the height of the given person provided the age.
+It is implemented in 2 different ways:*

+  *1. Directly using the modules from Sklearn Library.*

+  *2. Using the help of a function to train parmaters to get better predictions*

++ We can see from the plots that Untrained Predictions (linear regression) are very poor compared to Trained Predictions (Regularisation).

++ Similar results are obtained through using respective Modules from the Sklearn Library.

 # 🏹Overall Comparsion